 Videos Recommended to Learn About Bitcoin

 - What is Bitcoin? https://youtu.be/Um63OQz3bjo

 - How Does Bitcoin Work? https://youtu.be/LuA3xb-L8r8

 When you come across some good videos, let me know and I will add them to this page.

-BEFORE you join ANY programs to earn Bitcoins, you HAVE TO HAVE a wallet address for (1) sending your Bitcoins to pay for things and (2) to receive your earnings.
+BEFORE you join ANY programs to earn cryptocurrency, you HAVE TO HAVE a wallet address in order to (1) send your cryptocurrency coins to pay for things and (2) to receive your earnings.

-As soon as you join a program, they are going to ask you to enter the wallet address where you want your earning sent to, so BE READY, have your wallet account already set up.
+As soon as you join a program, they are going to ask you to enter the wallet receiving address, the place where you want your earning sent.
+So, BE READY.
+Have your wallet account already set up.

-CLICK HERE to see some faucet programs you can use to earn some Satoshi to help you fund your Bitcoin adventure.
+CLICK HERE to see some faucet programs.
+Faucets are programs you can use to earn some Satoshi to help you fund your cryptocurrency adventure.